Practicing self-care for teachers - Tips to support educators’ wellbeing (Blog image)

 Nearpod Supporting Educators’ SEL: How Social and Emotional Learning is a Lifelong Journey

 Many of those teaching SEL didn’t have explicit instruction in schools, and therefore don’t have a strong model to follow.
-Furthermore, many adults’ mental health and well-being are in flux, negatively impacted by the unknowns and many stressors of the pandemic, never mind everyday life.
+Furthermore, many adults’ mental health and wellbeing are in flux, negatively impacted by the unknowns and many stressors of the pandemic, never mind everyday life.
 Teachers can find their own SEL training and bolster their own sense of resilience, perseverance, and optimism on an ongoing basis:

 • Provide a daily dose: Seed inspiration by sharing feel-good moments highlighted in such social media accounts as @GoodNewsMovement and @Upworthy on Instagram.
+Consider pairing this with SEL activities for staff meetings.

 • Seek out opportunities: Explore adult-focused SEL professional development opportunities including structured reflection templates and teacher certification options.